sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 # Creating and starting a MySQL task

 You can use WFTaskFactory to create a MySQL task.
-The creation interface and callback functions are used in a way similar to other tasks in the workflow:
+The usage of creating interface and callback functions are similar to other tasks in workflow:

 ~~~cpp
 using mysql_callback_t = std::function<void (WFMySQLTask *)>;